Resources More Useful Links

 Tutorial Section of AGTEK User Manual Work through the "Tutorial"

 section of the AGTEK User Manual that came with your AGTEK software.
-If you've
+In the Earthwork 3D

 Video-Augmented Tutorials Work through the video-augmented basic